Cookbook Setup

 Access JupyterHub

-Our Openscapes 2i2c JupyterHub is available for Mentors and their colleagues to develop, test, and teach.
-Using the JupyterHub is described in the tutorials (link upcoming as that is tidied).
+Our 2i2c JupyterHub is available for Mentors and their colleagues to develop, test, and teach.
+Please review our 2i2c Access Policies.

 Clone Cookbook from GitHub